 "We are constantly researching and testing advanced technologies to ensure the readiness of our Armed Forces.
 Wireless location-based technology is particularly intriguing given its success associated with productivity gains in commercial environments.
 We look forward to evaluating automatic identification technology in particular and providing a cost-benefit analysis to determine future use of the technology in support of our Armed Forces," said Ronald Rains, AIT coordinator, Research and Analysis Division, Tobyhanna Army Depot.

 View and track work in progress with WhereNet system

-  Tobyhanna initially deployed the WhereNet system in late 2005 to optimize the refurbishment of the AN/TRC-170 Microwave Communications System and AN/ TPS-75 Tactical Radar System.
-WhereNet's RTLS technology provides each work center with visibility of the AN/TRC-170 and AN/TPS-75 system's work in process.
+Tobyhanna initially deployed the WhereNet system in late 2005 to optimise the refurbishment of the AN/TRC-170 Microwave Communications System and AN/ TPS-75 Tactical Radar System.
+WhereNet's RTLS technology provides each work centre with visibility of the AN/TRC-170 and AN/TPS-75 system's work in process.
 A research team from the Naval Post Graduate School conducted an assessment in 2005 that revealed the following benefits:

 - The pilot system for just the AN/TRC-170 and AN/TPS-75 systems will save more than $450,000 annually, obtaining a complete return on its initial investment in just over 11 months.